 - This nerve supplies the trapezius and sternomastoid muscles.

-- Ask the patient to shrug their shoulders up and try to push them down.
+- Ask the patient to shrug their shoulders up.
+Try to push them down.
 Then ask them to rotate their head to the right against resistance on the right side of the chin from your hand.
 Repeat for the left side.
 Both these movements should be very difficult to resist.

-- Ask the patient to protrude their tongue and note any deviation or wasting.
+- Ask the patient to protrude their tongue.
+Note any deviation or wasting.
 Assess tongue movement from side to side.